-College is an exciting, pivotal time for most men and women, but the campus atmosphere can also bring challenges and pressures that put young people at risk for eating disorders.
-These factors create an environment that increases one's susceptibility to eating disorder behaviors.
-Recent estimates suggest that 10-20% of female college students and 4-10% of male college students meet the criteria for various eating disorders.
+College is an exciting and pivotal time for most men and women, but the campus atmosphere can also bring challenges and pressures that put young people at risk for eating disorders.
+These factors can create an environment that increases one's susceptibility to eating disorder behaviors.

 The Rise of Eating Disorders on Campus

 NEDA conducted a survey of students at one unnamed college, which found a significant increase among students who reported eating disorder behaviors over the past decade.
 Over an 11-year period, the rate of male respondents with eating disorders rose dramatically.
 More women reported having an eating disorder as well.

 There are many reasons why eating disorders are prevalent among college students.
 Most eating disorders begin among people between the ages of 18 and 21; 35% of young people who diet escalate to pathological dieting, and 20-25% of them develop partial or full-syndrome eating disorders.
 Environmental factors play a role, as well.
 Many students attend social gatherings and engage in substance use, and the stress of maintaining good academic standing can lead to anxiety and depression.
 All of these are contributing factors to eating disorders.

 Many college students are living on their own for the first time, without parents to monitor their behavior or recognize eating disorder warning signs.
 Young people who have already been diagnosed with an eating disorder face additional struggles with this new-found independence.
 Dining halls typically serve food in a buffet-style setting, and many of the available foods are unhealthy; both of these factors can be triggers for students who are prone to binge-eating.
 Student athletes with a history of eating disorders may also be at-risk for excessive exercising, particularly those who play a weight-centric sport, such as gymnastics or wrestling.